 Merge duplicate tasks

 To keep Asana clean it's helpful to merge similar tasks when they're identified.
 Fortunately, Asana creates a helpful merge feature that makes this easy.
-Select the two tasks you'd like to merge.
-Select the

 Most team members quickly grasp that you can @mention people, but Asana also let's you @mention projects and tasks to link them in task descriptions or comments.
 Type @ and the first few letters of the object you want to reference and Asana will automatically help you create a link.